 - Implement a GDPR compliance training program to ensure data protection is covered and employees are informed about policies and procedures

-- Personal Data Audit
+2. Perform a Personal Data Audit

 In order to understand what personal data you hold, it’s important to document the types of data your company possesses, where it came from, whom it’s shared with, and how it’s shared.